benmvp/slides/2019/reactathon/react-eco.md

 </div>

 NOTES:
-- With hooks we can now use a functional component to maintain state
+- With hooks we can now use a functional component to maintain state!
+  * There's no real reason to use classes now
 - **ONE:** React provides the `useState` hook for maintain component state
 - **TWO:** We then use it to declare our state value with the initial value `0`
   * We receive back the state value as a variable and a function to update it